Rheumatoid arthritis prevention

-RA can cause debilitating pain and deformity or disability.
-Currently rheumatoid arthritis prevention is technically not possible since the cause of the disease is not well understood.
+RA can cause debilitating pain and limit mobility.
+Currently, rheumatoid arthritis prevention is not possible since the cause of the disease is not well understood.
 Genetic predisposition is believed to be a prime factor in disease manifestation.
-However, there are treatments to retard the progression of RA.
-RA patients should educate themselves concerning these treatments to allow the best possible spine health and minimize the effects of rheumatoid arthritis.
+However, there are treatments to delay the progression of RA.
+If you experience symptoms of RA, we encourage you to educate yourself concerning these treatments to allow for the best possible spine health and to minimize the effects of rheumatoid arthritis.

 Rheumatoid arthritis treatment

-Most often RA can be treated and controlled through a variety of non-surgical methods.
+Most often, RA can be treated and controlled through a variety of nonsurgical methods.
 Immunosuppressant medications are used commonly by RA patients under the care of a rheumatologist.
-Additionally, a number of different anti-inflammatory and pain-relieving medications, physical therapy, acupuncture, and more are useful.
-In addition, the same prevention advice to lead a healthy lifestyle still holds true when trying to manage this condition.
+Additionally, anti-inflammatory and pain-relieving medications, physical therapy and acupuncture are useful.
+The same prevention advice to lead a healthy lifestyle still holds true when trying to manage this condition.